sheygs/shortlink-api/README.md

 - Run `npm install` to install project dependencies
 - Run `npm run dev` to run the services and you are good
-- Open browser and visit `http://localhost:8282` and rock it
+- Open browser and visit `http://localhost:8282`

 #### Docker

 - Install [Docker](https://www.docker.com/)
 - Run `docker-compose up -d`.
 But If you like to see those clumsy logs 😬, RUN `docker-compose up`
-- Open browser and visit `http://localhost:8282` and rock it
+- Open browser and visit `http://localhost:8282`

 ### Production Packaging